 When asked if he will ever go back, Chris Riggs, the colorist and cinematographer on the project says, “There is no doubt in my mind that I will make a film with the incredibly talented people I met on this trip.”
 Chris plans on collaborating with Sam Banerjee from WWI, on his senior thesis film at CU Denver.
 Zoe Fields, the writer on the project, sums up her experiences in the following words, “Lifelong friendships were established at Whistling Woods and I think I speak for every single one of us when I say that the experience will never be forgotten.”

 The short film, titled ‘Not Pictured’ is now in distribution.
 Recently, it won the best film at Global Shorts Film Festival, India.
-It also won Outstanding Achievement award at the L’age d’or International Film Festival, India.
+It also won Outstanding Achievement award at the L’Age d’Or International Film Festival, India.
 Other notable mentions include 6th place at the Goa Short Film Festival.